After the Alpine Blessing: re-alpsegen

 [reenact]

 A model for a film.
-The set design is an assemblage of several small scenes.
+The set design is an assemblage

-The scenery includes some rather iconic images which refer to a sophisticated Europe and its highly developed state of civilisation with its democratic,
+The scenery includes some rather iconic images which refer to a sophisticated Europe and its highly developed state of civilisation with its

-political and critical consciousness.
+apparently democratic, political and critical consciousness.

-Since it is to be feared that Europe is going to abandon its cultural standards, we as European citizens have to question this so-called system of values and even
+Since a sellout of European cultural values is to be feared, we as European citizens have to question this so-called system

-a lot more of our ideas.
+of values and even a lot more of our ideas and achievements.

 This model film is supposed to be transformed into a musical performance with 2 chorus ensembles interpreting the dialogues.

-Figures
+Figures /

 The cinematic (action) image as a spatial object, providing a new perception

-and interpretation of mechanisms and structures of film production (like staging, acting, etc.): Cinematic images of iconic films featuring modern women under
+(like staging, acting, etc.): Cinematic images of iconic films featuring modern women under

-a certain kind of influence, though, are transferred into sculptures created of working and household tools.
+of influence, though, are transferred into sculptures created of working and household tools.

 By transference and the shifting of frames new reflections on aspects of work and conditions of artistic working processes may be initiated.

-The asssemblages are named after the female leads of those particular films: Camille (Le mépris, J.-L. Godard, 1963), Martha (Martha,
+The asssemblages are named after the female leads

-R. W. Fassbinder, 1974), Myrtle (Opening Night, John Cassavetes, 1977), Catherine (Jules et Jim, François Truffaut, 1962) and Giuliana
+Jules et Jim, François Truffaut, 1962) and Giuliana

-(Il deserto rosso, Michelangelo Antonioni, 1964).
+Il deserto rosso, Michelangelo Antonioni, 1964).

 The depictions of the arrangements don‘t provide possibilities of identification; the female film figures are not recognisable as such; instead these assemblages